ulht-a22102503/ULHT-TFC2024-gestaoassiduidade/README.md

 ## Terminal backend

 The backend mainly works with JSON payloads, check the [.md file](/iot_terminal/payload_format.md) with the format for each function.

+## Beep codes

+The attendance is confirmed through a sequence of beeps:

+- 1 beep: OK
+- 2 beeps: Warning
+- 3 beeps: Failure